Before you visit NYC, it’s important to understand the American tipping culture.

 Final note on tipping in New York

-- 1. It’s important to factor in tipping, when calculating how much New York spending money you need.
+- 1. You’ll need to factor in tipping, when calculating how much New York spending money you need.

 - 2. Its always worth bringing some cash in small denominations (10, 5 and 1 dollar bills) to make it easier to tip on your trip.